 Step 2: Build Knowledge

 Individual members had their own ideas about homework, but we felt it was essential to expand our knowledge and learn more.
 We took a road trip together to a workshop called “The Homework Conversation”.
 The presenters were a team of Administrators from Freeport, New Jersey.
 Superintendent Dr. Ross Kasun was passionate about changing homework and has made some great strides in improving how they ”do” homework, or home learning as he likes to refer to it, in Freeport.

 The presenters started off by saying that this was not the “anti” homework presentation, but rather a practical look at why it isn’t working “as is” and some ways to do it better.
 They also explained why it is so hard to make change; the human condition is often adverse to changing once a practice becomes habit.

-To emphasize the point a video demonstrating that it is nearly impossible to ride a bike if the gears are reversed.
-This illustration also provided support to the fact that if students are practicing or “homeworking” a skill the wrong way, it is harder to unlearn–then to learn–in the first place.
+To emphasize the point a video demonstrating that it is nearly impossible to ride a This illustration also provided support to the fact that if students are practicing or “homeworking” a skill the wrong way, it is harder to unlearn–then to learn–in the first place.

 One of the most powerful takeaways were their guiding principles which seem obvious, but too often are not adhered to in today’s classrooms:

 - Students should know why the homework is being assigned

 - Teachers should provide feedback to students